 - Q Welcome back, Team Lead.
 The READY team is anxious to get back to work.
-It is now week 9 of the outbreak, and READY is hard at work managing programming with the ongoing HxNy outbreak. - Q We will check in periodically; if you have a question, please let us know, and if you need one-on-one assistance, one of us will invite you back to the Logistics Office to help you. - Q After your meeting with the Regional Director at the end of Week 31, you will receive a detailed report which offers critical feedback.
-Please save this for your records. - Q Follow the link provided at the end of the simulation to complete a brief survey. - Q Once you have reviewed your feedback and completed the survey, please raise your hand to signal that you have finished your work and keep it raised.
+It is now week 9 of the outbreak, and READY is hard at work managing programming with the ongoing HxNy outbreak. - Q We will check in periodically; if you have a question, please let us know, and if you need one-on-one assistance, one of us will invite you back to the Logistics Office to help you. - After your meeting with the Regional Director at the end of Week 31, you will receive a detailed report which offers critical feedback.
+Please save this for your records. - Solution Solution Solution - Q Once you have reviewed your feedback and completed the survey, please raise your hand to signal that you have finished your work and keep it raised.